All Episodes

 But you've got women all over male locker rooms in the world of sport.

-You now have women trainers at the high school and college level under the guise of majoring in uh training or sports injury itis or whatever, but they're in the locker rooms.
+You now have women trainers at the high school and college level under the guise of majoring in training or sports injuryitis or whatever.

-They're teenage girls, And they're running around in the locker rooms.
+They're teenage girls and they're running around in the locker rooms.

 How about a female CEO or manager having drinks with a man or men?